WHO WE ARE

 Our Mission

-We are a grassroots literacy and racial equity group calling for systemic transformation of the way we teach and support Oregon’s struggling readers.
+Oregon Kids Read is a grassroots literacy advocacy network calling for systemic transformation of the way Oregon teaches and supports our struggling readers.